Best Hit and Run Injury Attorneys in Los Angeles, California

-If you're the victim of a hit and run accident, who suffered an injury and/or received property damage, you're likely experiencing immense distress.
+If you're the victim of a hit and run accident who suffered an injury and possibly even property damage, you're likely experiencing immense distress.
 However, you'll be better off if you remain as calm as possible and collect as many details as you can regarding the incident.

 The more information you have about the accident, the higher the likelihood of law enforcement officers catching the driver who injured you.
-Besides, having such information will enable our hit and run attorneys to seek the maximum compensation possible for your injuries and property damage.
-If possible, you should always try to gather the make, model, and license plate number of the vehicle that hit you or your property.
+Having such information will enable our hit and run attorneys to seek the maximum compensation possible for your injuries and property damage.
+If possible, you should always try to gather the make, model, and license plate number of the vehicle that hit you or your vehicle.

 Plus, you should try to find out if there were any witnesses to the incident and request their contact information to testify on your behalf.
 Prior to leaving the scene of the accident, you should also try to collect the following information to the best of your ability, including the time and location of the incident; photos of the scene; and if property damage occurred, take pictures of your vehicle and all property that was damaged.

 Hit and run accidents occur when at least one person involved in the accident intentionally leaves the scene without exchanging information or aiding the other people involved.
 Furthermore, if you flee the scene of an accident without reporting it, you may face criminal charges in the state of California.
 Please keep in mind that a driver can be charged with a hit and run even if it was not their fault.